ahghanbari/Connecting_to_GitHub_with_SSH/README.md

 ```
 xclip -selection clipboard < ~/.ssh/id_rsa.pub
 ```
-if you don't have xclip:
+If you don't have xclip:
 ```
 sudo apt install xclip
 # or